spencerahill/clim-change-course_2025/info/syllabus.md

 ---
 - **Required textbook**: [Global Warming Science](https://press.princeton.edu/books/paperback/9780691228792/global-warming-science) by Eli Tziperman
 - **Prerequisites**: They technically differ across the 488, B88, and SUS7300B sections, but basically one semester of college math, one semester of college physics, one previous Earth science course

+---
+- [**CCNY EAS Discord**](https://discord.com/channels/1301545245452013588/) Join for announcements of events, internship opportunities, and much more
+- **CCNY EAS student lounge**: MR 902 (directly across from EAS main office in MR 926).
+Open to all students in EAS courses to study, relax, etc.

 ## Course goal
 You, the student, will gain deep understanding of: